lintnet/lintnet.github.io/docs/module.md

 1. (Optional) Write document
 1. (Optional) Create GitHub Releases

+[The official modules](https://github.com/lintnet/modules) would be a good reference.

 ### Write document

 Of course the format is free, but we recommend writing the following information.